kizniche/Mycodo/mycodo-manual.md

 #### Specifications

+ - UART or I<sup>2</sup>C
  - Probe Max Pressure: 690 kPa (100PSI)
  - Probe Max Depth 60 M (197 ft)
  - Probe Weight: 49 grams
  - Probe can be fully submerged in fresh or salt water indefinitely

 Pressure Sensors
 ----------------

 ### BME280

-The BME280 is the next-generation of sensors from Bosch, and is the upgrade to the BMP085/BMP180/BMP183 - with a low altitude noise of 0.25m and the same fast conversion time.
+The BME280 is the upgrade to the BMP085/BMP180/BMP183.
+It has a low altitude noise of 0.25m and the same fast conversion time.
 It has the same specifications, but can use either I2C or SPI.

 #### Specifications